 return X_train, X_test, y_train, y_test

-Using KNeighborsClassifier, fit a k-nearest neighbors (knn) classifier with X_train
+Using KNeighborsClassifier, fit a k-nearest neighbors (knn) classifier with X_train, y_train and using one nearest neighbor (n_neighbors = 1).

 from sklearn.neighbors import KNeighborsClassifier